Back to Top

-Children's Programme - Chennai & Nagercoil
+Bala Mandir Children’s Home - Chennai & Nagercoil

 Discharge:

 Orphans who grow up in Bala Mandir, and have completed their education, either move to hostels outside or are provided with opportunities to work in the Bala Mandir Homes in various capacities.
 They are supported by Bala Mandir under the higher education programme which includes not only funding of their education but also mentoring support to guide them on an ongoing basis even after they move out.
+Bala Mandir even arranges for the marriage of orphan girls.

 Care and Attention: